 Robo-advisors are good precisely because they are not human–that is, they have faster response time and use algorithms, not emotions, to make decisions.
 However, many people are understandably unwilling to completely forego the human component of investing.

-All Betterment investors are able to text human financial advisors.
-This is fantastic for on-the-go customers!
-For investors with more money ($100,000 and up), can receive unlimited access to advice from human advisors via phone or video chat through the Premium plan.
+Investors with more money ($100,000 and up), receive unlimited access to advice from human advisors via phone or video chat through the Premium plan.